Lochnivar/ashverse/world-building/institutions/appomattox-institute-for-border-friction-metrics.md

 Cadets nickname the clocks **"Tick"** (1910 internal shards) and **"Tock"** (1918 global pressures).
 Lore evolves: "Tick for our old fights, Tock for the world's meddling."
 Casual references common ("Tock's at 9:30 — Europe's stirring again").

 **Campus Tradition:**
 Cadets pass between Tick and Tock entering Institute Hall.
 Freshmen salute Tick ("the old war"); seniors salute Tock ("the real one").
+Cadets wind the clocks while reciting "The keg ticks, but we tock" — reminder to balance internal memory with external vigilance.
 The clocks have become the most photographed feature of the college — silent sentinels reminding every generation that peace is measured, not proclaimed.

 Tick is "grandpa's relic" (pointless gesture everyone lives with); Tock is the real threat.